A note on distinct distances: Introduction

-The difference between Lemma~\ref{lem:quad} and the result in \cite{RSdZ} (see Lemma~\ref{RSdZ} for the relevant statement), is that the latter result, adapted to our context, is restricted to the ``bipartite case", where one places a set of point $P$ on some small arc of a curve $\gamma$, and another set $Q$ on some other small arc on $\gamma$ and consider distances between pairs of points $(p,q)\in P\times Q$.
-Lemma~\ref{lem:quad} allows one to consider all pairwise distances spanned by a set $P$.
+The difference between Theorem~\ref{lem:quad} and the result in \cite{RSdZ} (see Lemma~\ref{RSdZ} for the relevant statement), is that the latter result, adapted to our context, is restricted to the ``bipartite case", where one places a set of points $P$ on some small arc of a curve $\gamma$, and another set $Q$ on some other small arc on $\gamma$ and consider distances between pairs of points $(p,q)\in P\times Q$.
+Theorem~\ref{lem:quad} allows one to consider all pairwise distances spanned by a set $P$.

 We view the results in this paper as a new type of applications of the Elekes-Szab\'o theorem.
-We believe our approach, as well as Lemma~\ref{lem:quad}, will be useful in future applications of this theorem.
+We believe our approach, as well as Theorem~\ref{lem:quad}, will be useful in future applications of this theorem.